We are currently only taking enrolments for 2022 Years 5 & 6.

 However, you are welcome to submit your enrolment forms and request to be placed on our waiting list.

 Our Enrolment Process

 (Excerpt from Enrolment Policy, March 2021)

-To apply, families submit an enrolment form to the management committee.
+To apply, families submit an Expression of Interest form to the management committee.

 When there is a place available in the class that families want to enrol their child into, families meet a committee member and visit the school.
 If this is not possible due to distance, the family is asked to write a letter introducing themselves and explaining why they are attracted to our school.